 *Note: if you wish to use a form component or text field and do NOT want it to write back to the practice management system, select Field not mapped to Health Record System.

-Add a Logo to the top of a form
+Add a Logo to the Top of a Form

 In addition to editing existing fields, you can also use the components from the Questions and Layouts menus on the left to add additional fields.